Digital Business Management MSc

 You can also continue to attend events coordinated through our Business Services Research Office and SAP Next-Gen Innovation Lab, giving you chances to build contacts in the industry and keep your knowledge up-to-date.

 What you'll study on this MSc Digital Business Management degree

 Each module on this Digital Business Management Master's degree course is worth 15 or 30 credits.

-If you do this course full-time (over 1 year), you'll study modules worth a total of 180 credits from September to September.
+If you do this course full-time (over 1 year), you'll study modules worth a total of 180 credits.